 Some of the trials of mepolizumab also reported changes in the SGRQ.
 The SGRQ is a 50-item questionnaire focusing on overall health, daily life, and perceived well-being.
 It is scored from 0 to 100 with higher numbers representing greater limitations.
 The minimally important difference is the four points.
-The SGRQ has primarily been used in COPD, but has been validated in patients with asthma.
-The summary estimate for mepolizumab compared with placebo was -7.40 points (95% CI: -9.50 to -5.29).
-By this measure, the average patient treated with mepolizumab had a clinically meaningful improvement in quality of life, even though this was not observed with the ACQ or AQLQ.
+The SGRQ has been used in COPD but has been extensively validated in patients with asthma.19-23 The summary estimate for mepolizumab compared with placebo was -7.40 points (95% CI: -9.50 to -5.29).
+By this measure, the average patient treated with mepolizumab had a clinically meaningful improvement in quality of life, even though this was not observed with the ACQ or AQLQ in these trials.